4 beats/measure; 28-32 meas/min and as high as 52 m/m (Merengue music

 sd, tch; but the man will be moving to his right (to reverse if he is

-During measure 3, both step sd, cl, sd, cl; coming back together to
+During measure 3, both step sd, cl, sd, cl; coming back to face.
+During

 |Left Turning Rock

 forward L (woman back R) with contra action and turn 1/8 LF.
 Step back

 R turning 1/8 LF.
 Step side L turning 1/8, and close R with no further

 ||As with many merengue figures, may be

 |In semi line, step fwd, fwd blending to

 basic; promenade; basic; glide; twisty vine 8;; to a whaletail;; (these

 swivel to face and step side L (woman side R), swivel to semi and step

 forward R, swivel to face and step side L, close R; The swiveling steps